-Exchange-traded funds, or ETFs, allow you to start investing easily and at low prices
+Exchange-traded funds allow you to start investing easily and at low prices.

 ETFs are traded on the stock market like stocks, but they’re collections of stocks and bonds, like mutual funds